 Recordings of conversations in the trading room

-The recordings of conversations in the trading room are kept until the information is no longer required, usually once the trades are closed.
+The recordings of conversations in the trading room are kept until the information is no longer required, with a minimum retention period of five years.

 Personal data of prospects

 The personal data of prospects is deleted at the request of the data subject, or ultimately one year after the final communication with the person concerned.

 We keep other contact details for one year after the final contact, or until you submit a request to us to delete them.

 Information about applicants that are not hired are kept until four weeks after the end of the application process.
 If you have given your consent, your data will be stored for a period of one year, so that we can keep you in mind for future vacancies.
 These terms are necessary for us to evaluate the applicant’s application, to create a talent pool which is of great value to us and to possibly contact the applicant about future opportunities consistent with this Privacy Statement.